 Whenever entry is required for confined spaces and storage areas, Only a certified gas free inspector is able to certify a confined space as being safe to enter without the use of respirators.
 However, the space still requires to be ventilated during entry to ensure adequate supply of breathable air.

 Facilities for storage of water include open reservoirs, underground reservoirs, and elevated storage tanks.
-Ground storage reservoirs may be the same or similar to those shown in Figure 3-11.
-Three types of elevated storage tanks, which you may find at naval activities, are also pictured in Figure 3-11.
+Ground storage reservoirs may be the same or similar to those shown in Figure 11.
+Three types of elevated storage tanks are pictured.

 Figure 11 — Types of elevated and ground storage tanks.

 You may also see standpipes used at some activities.
 Standpipes are, in effect, ground level storage tanks.
 The distinguishing characteristic of a standpipe is its relatively small diameter and extra height to provide head pressure.
 Under no conditions should the amount of stored water be reduced to a point below that necessary for fire fighting.
 Daily records maintained by the operator help ensure against such a condition (Figure 12).

 Figure 12 — Standpipe.

 Pneumatic water tanks are usually found in use at smaller installations and rural areas with independent wells.
 They consist of a pressure vessel partly filled with water, and a compressor unit that supplies air pressure to produce the desired water pressure.
 Pneumatic tanks may be within buildings, on outside surface locations, or underground.
 While the operation of these units is usually automatic, the operator is responsible for the effective operating of pressure equipment.
 Consult the manufacturer’s instructions for methods of starting, stopping, and operating this pressure equipment.

 Here are the elements in the maintenance of storage facilities: the construction materials- concrete or steel; and the location of the tank-ground level, belowground, or elevated.